Essays of ISB for 2013-14 explore applicant profiles along new dimensions

 Attitude, skills and knowledge differentiate people.
 Elaborate with two examples on how you would differentiate yourself.
 (300 words max)

-ISB essay 1 analysis and tips
+Essay 1 analysis and tips

 The differentiation perspective has been part of the first ISB essay for long now.
 This year, ISB gives you three particular dimensions on which you can base your essay and differentiate your application from those of other applicants.